Service and access token support

 Use tokens with Cloud Code C# Client SDKs

-To use aServiceTokenIExecutionContext[CloudCodeFunction("IncrementBalance")]public async Task<ApiResponse<CurrencyBalanceResponse>> IncrementPlayerBalance(IGameApiClient gameApiClient, IExecutionContext ctx, string currencyId, string playerId){ ... try { // Increment the balance of the currency for the player ID passed in, authenticated as Cloud Code var res = await gameApiClient.EconomyCurrencies.IncrementPlayerCurrencyBalanceAsync(ctx, ctx.ServiceToken, ctx.ProjectId, playerId, currencyId, new CurrencyModifyBalanceRequest(currencyId, 10)); _logger.LogInformation("Incremented currency {currencyId} balance by {amount}", currencyId, 10); return res; } catch (ApiException e) { _logger.LogError("Failed to increment {currencyId} balance for the player.
+[CloudCodeFunction("IncrementBalance")]public async Task<ApiResponse<CurrencyBalanceResponse>> IncrementPlayerBalance(IGameApiClient gameApiClient, IExecutionContext ctx, string currencyId, string playerId){ ... try { // Increment the balance of the currency for the player ID passed in, authenticated as Cloud Code var res = await gameApiClient.EconomyCurrencies.IncrementPlayerCurrencyBalanceAsync(ctx, ctx.ServiceToken, ctx.ProjectId, playerId, currencyId, new CurrencyModifyBalanceRequest(currencyId, 10)); _logger.LogInformation("Incremented currency {currencyId} balance by {amount}", currencyId, 10); return res; } catch (ApiException e) { _logger.LogError("Failed to increment {currencyId} balance for the player.
 Error: {error}", currencyId, e.Message); throw new Exception($"Failed to increment {currencyId} balance for playerId {ctx.PlayerId}.
 Error: {e.Message}"); }}

 Use tokens with UGS Client APIs

-For example, if you define an interface for Cloud Save API, you can use the
+ServiceTokenFor example, if you define an interface for Cloud Save API, you can use the to authenticate and interact with cross-player data.

 ServiceTokenusing System.Net;using Unity.Services.CloudCode.Core;using Newtonsoft.Json;using RestSharp;using RestSharp.Authenticators;namespace ExampleModule;public interface ICloudSaveData{ public Task<CloudSaveResponse?> GetData(IExecutionContext context, string playerId);}public class CloudSaveResponse{ public CloudSaveItem[] Results { get; set; }}public class CloudSaveItem{ public string Key { get; set; } public object Value { get; set; }}public class CloudSaveData : ICloudSaveData{ private readonly RestClient _httpClient; public async Task<CloudSaveResponse?> GetData(IExecutionContext context, string playerId) { var request = new RestRequest($"v1/data/projects/{context.ProjectId}/players/{playerId}/items") { // Authenticate as Cloud Code to interact with cross-player data Authenticator = new JwtAuthenticator(context.ServiceToken) }; // Pass through the analytics user id and Unity installation id to the service. if (context.AnalyticsUserId != null) request = request.AddHeader("analytics-user-id", context.AnalyticsUserId); if (context.UnityInstallationId != null) request = request.AddHeader("unity-installation-id", context.UnityInstallationId); RestResponse response = await _httpClient.ExecuteGetAsync(request); if (response.Content == null) throw new Exception("Failed to load data from Cloud Save: Content was null"); if (response.StatusCode != HttpStatusCode.OK) throw new Exception("Failed to load data from Cloud Save: " + response.Content); return JsonConvert.DeserializeObject<CloudSaveResponse>(response.Content); }}